zhengh42/littlebitofdata/content/en/2017-08-23-docker-practise.md

 How to use picard tools such as CollectHsMetrics from this image?

 `docker run dukegcb/picard:2.10.7 java -jar picard.jar CollectHsMetrics [other arguments]`

+Also use `-v` to mount local directory into docker containers.